Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 together, braided and folded together as one.
 So, for me, loneliness is not necessarily a negative or depressing

 feeling.
 There are times when it feels right.

 I realize that there are some who say we cannot trust our emotions.
 You know: "You are not to be led by your

-place?
 Can you say, "Creator"?
-I recognize that we need objective truth, but our experiences and even our
+I recognize that we need objective truth, but our experiences and even our emotions

-midst of great conflict and suffering.
-Surely, he knew loneliness as he bobbed up and down in the sea, probably
+of great conflict and suffering.
+Surely, he knew loneliness as he bobbed up and down in the sea, probably wondering

-wondering where God was in the midst of all of it.
-Yet, Paul is the one who reminds us that love never fails (1
+where God was in the midst of all of it.
+Yet, Paul is the one who reminds us that love never fails (1 Corinthians 13:8).

 Some would say that you are not to get mad at God, especially don't cuss at Him when you are really upset over

 your life or your perception of God in the midst of some pretty nasty stuff.
 Well, I have news for you if you think